Efficient Non-parametric Bayesian Hawkes Processes: Inference via Sampling

 \subsection{Computational Complexity}

 For LBPP, constructing \cref{eq:joint_distribution_for_data_and_omega} and \cref{eq:lbhp_Q} takes $O(N_{o}K^2)$ where $K$ is the number of basis functions and $N_{o}$ is the number of offspring.
 Optimizing $\bomega$ (\cref{eq:lbhp_omega}) is a concave problem, which can be solved efficiently.
 If L-BFGS is used, $O(CK)$ will be taken to calculate the gradient on each $\bomega$ where $C$ is the number of steps stored in memory.
 Computing $Q$ requires inverting a $K\times K$ matrix, which is $O(K^3)$.
-As a result, the complexity of estimating $\phi | B$ is $O((N_o+K)K^2)$.
-In terms of estimating $\mu | B$ taking $O(1)$, the complexity of estimating $\mu, \phi | B$ is linear to the number of data.
-While the naive complexity for $p_{ij}$ is $O(N^2)$, \citet{halpin2012algorithm} provides an optimized approach to reduce it to $O(N)$, which relies on the stationary of Hawkes processes.
-In the step of sampling branching structures, points with negligible impacts on another point are not sampled as its parents.
+As a result, the complexity of estimating $p(\phi | B)$ is $O((N_o+K)K^2)$.
+In terms of estimating $p(\mu | B)$ taking $O(1)$, the complexity of estimating $p(\mu|B)$, $p(\phi | B)$ is linear to the number of data.
+The time taken to sample $\mu$ and $\phi$ is minor ($O(1)$ and $O(K)$ respectively), so estimation time dominates.
+While the naive complexity for $p_{ij}$ is $O(N^2)$, \citet{halpin2012algorithm} provides an optimized approach to reduce it to $O(N)$, which relies on the finite support assumption of Hawkes processes. \textbf{The finite support assumption} says that the value of the triggering kernel is negligible when the input is large \citep[p.
+9]{halpin2012algorithm}.
+As a result, the step of sampling branching structures can also be run in $O(N)$ and points with negligible impacts on another point are not sampled as its parents.
 Interestingly, in comparison with LBPP, while our model is in some sense more complex, it enjoys a more favorable computational complexity.
 In summary, we have the following complexities per iteration and in \cref{sec:experiments}, we validate the complexity on both synthetic and real data.